valexiev/lips/lip-groupsky-valexiev-membership.md

 ### 5. Termination of Membership

-No member may have his, her or its membership terminated except by an affirmative vote of a two-thirds majority of the members of the corporation.
+No member may have his, her or its membership terminated except by an affirmative vote of a two-thirds majority of the members entitled to vote, represented in person or represented by proxy.
 Thereafter the membership, including all related voting rights, of such member shall be terminated.

 ## Section 2: Rights & Responsibilities